synw/microb/README.md

 	   return nil
    }
    ```

+### 2. Create some commands

-Make a `cmds.go` file to define your service commands:
+Create a `cmds.go` file in the manifest folder to define your service commands:

    ```go
    package hello_world